usethesource/rascal-website/docs/Recipes/Metrics/MeasuringJava/index.md

 *  Notice that _all_ these [Location](../../../Rascal/Expressions/Values/Location) literals are hyperlinks and you can click on them to go the source code that they point to.
 Try it!
 * M3 models are great for metrics, but also they are the basis for many other static analyses
-* See [Measuring classes](../../../Recipes/Metrics/MeasuringJava/MeasuringClasses) and [Measuring methods](../../../Recipes/Metrics/MeasuringJava/MeasuringMethods) for more benefits
+* See [measuring classes](../../../Recipes/Metrics/MeasuringJava/MeasuringClasses) and [measuring methods](../../../Recipes/Metrics/MeasuringJava/MeasuringMethods) for more benefits

 #### Pitfalls

-* See [Measuring classes](../../../Recipes/Metrics/MeasuringJava/MeasuringClasses) and [Measuring methods](../../../Recipes/Metrics/MeasuringJava/MeasuringMethods) for more pitfalls
+* See [measuring classes](../../../Recipes/Metrics/MeasuringJava/MeasuringClasses) and [measuring methods](../../../Recipes/Metrics/MeasuringJava/MeasuringMethods) for more pitfalls